Sharon is joined by Dr. Emma Seppälä to discuss some of the science behind love and compassion.

 Emma Seppälä Ph.D is the Science Director of Stanford University’s Center for Compassion and Altruism Research in addition to her role as Co-Director of the Yale College Emotional Intelligence Project at the Yale Center for Emotional Intelligence.
 She has conducted groundbreaking research on mind-body practices for combat veterans and in the fields of meditation and compassion.This episode is the third in Sharon’s Real Love Podcast series.

 The Real Love Podcast Series is a special series on the Metta Hour featuring a variety of conversations with some of the world’s finest thinkers and teachers exploring Sharon’s forthcoming book “Real Love: The Art of Mindful Connection“.
 Real Love a field guide for anyone seeking awakened living in the 21st century – regardless of age, race, gender, ethnicity or status.
-The book explores love is three different arena in life: love of oneself, love of one another, and love for all of life.
-Real Love is now available for pre-order and hits stores on June 6th, 2017.
+The book explores love is three different arena in life: love of oneself, love of an other, and love for all of life.
+Real Love is now available for order now!

 The Happiness Track (Opening) – Emma Seppälä is the Science Director of Stanford University’s Center for Compassion and Altruism Research in addition to her role as Co-Director of the Yale College Emotional Intelligence Project at the Yale Center for Emotional Intelligence.
 She has conducted groundbreaking research on mind-body practices for combat veterans and in the fields of meditation and compassion.
 Sharon introduces Emma and her work, starting with Emma’s book “The Happiness Track.”